Wills

 Tim Hewson

-A Mirror Will is actually two Wills, usually created by spouses or partners, that names each other as the main beneficiary, with each Will having a backup plan in case both partners are involved in a common accident.
-It is one of the most common approaches for couples when preparing their Last Will and Testament.
+A Mirror Will exists as two distinct Wills which spouses or partners create to match their content exactly.
+Each Will names the other partner as the primary beneficiary, with a shared backup plan in case both partners die in a common accident.
+Most couples choose Mirror Wills as their preferred method to create their Last Will and Testament.

 Mirror Will